oroinc/documentation/book/data_audits.rst

 Entity Configuration
 --------------------

-DataAudit can be enabled only for Configurable entities.
-To make a property of an entity being added to the changelog, you simple have to enable the audit for the entity itself and some fields you want to be logged.
-To achieve this, you should use the ``@Config`` and ``@ConfigField`` annotations for entity.
+DataAudit can only be enabled for Configurable entities.
+To add a property of an entity to the changelog, you simply have to enable the audit for the entity itself and specify some fields you want to be logged.
+To achieve this, you should use the ``@Config`` and ``@ConfigField`` annotations for the entity.

 .. caution::

-    Note that this annotation will be read only on install.
+    Note that this annotation will be read-only on installation.
-    On platform update this annotation will be read and saved in config, only  for new entities or for entities which were not Configurable before or have not be changed via configuration UI.
+    On platform updates, this annotation will be read and only saved in the configuration for new entities, or for entities which were not Configurable before or have not be changed via the configuration UI.

 .. note::

-    Audit can be enabled/disabled per whole entity or separate field in UI System->Entities->EntityManagement (attribute "Auditable").
+    Audit can be enabled/disabled per an entire entity or for separate fields in UI System->Entities->EntityManagement (attribute "Auditable").

 Example of annotation configuration::